aws-samples/karpenter-blueprints/README.md

 ## Motivation
 [Karpenter](https://karpenter.sh/), a node provisioning project built for Kubernetes has been helping many companies to improve the efficiency and cost of running workloads on Kubernetes.
 However, as Karpenter takes an application-first approach to provision compute capacity for the Kubernetes data plane, there are common workload scenarios that you might be wondering how to configure them properly.
 This repository includes a list of common workload scenarios, some of them go in depth with the explanation of why configuring Karpenter and Kubernetes objects in such a way is important.

+#### V1 Release

+> In the [v1 release](https://aws.amazon.com/blogs/containers/announcing-karpenter-1-0/), the custom resource definition (CRD) API groups and kind names remain unchanged.
+Conversion webhooks are now available to facilitate a seamless migration from beta to stable.
+Support for `v1beta1` APIs will be deprecated in the next minor release (v1.1.0).

 ## Blueprint Structure
 Each blueprint follows the same structure to help you better understand what's the motivation and the expected results: